Nazi euthanasia and the Catholic Church: Catholic protest

 The Papacy and German bishops had already protested against the Nazi sterilization of the "racially unfit".
 Catholic protests against the escalation of this policy into "euthanasia" began in the summer of 1940.
 Despite Nazi efforts to transfer hospitals to state control, large numbers of disabled people were still under the care of the Churches.
 Caritas was the chief organisation running such care services for the Catholic Church.
 After Protestant welfare activists took a stand at the Bethel Hospital in August von Galen's diocese, Galen wrote to Germany's senior cleric, Cardinal Adolf Bertram, in July 1940 urging the Church to take the moral position.
 Bertram urged caution.
 Archbishop Conrad Groeber of Freiburg wrote to the head of the Reich Chancellery, and offered to pay all costs being incurred by the state for the "care of mentally ill people intended for death."
 Caritas directors sought urgent direction from the bishops, and the Fulda Bishops Conference sent a protest letter to the Reich Chancellery on 11 August, then sent Bishop Heinrich Wienken of Caritas to discuss the matter.
-Wienken cited the commandment "thous shalt not kill" to officials and warned them to halt the program or face public protest from the Church.
+Wienken cited the commandment "thou shalt not kill" to officials and warned them to halt the program or face public protest from the Church.
 Wienken subsequently wavered, fearing a firm line might jeopardise his efforts to have Catholic priests released from Dachau, but was urged to stand firm by Cardinal Michael von Faulhaber.
 The government refused to give a written undertaking to halt the program, and the Vatican declared on 2 December that the policy was contrary to natural and positive Divine law.